Modern Slavery Act Transparency Statement 2021

-We also expect our suppliers to engage with us constructively and responsibly, and to demonstrate their willingness to address modern slavery-related issues in a timely manner, should such an issue arise.
+We expect our suppliers to engage with us constructively and responsibly, and to demonstrate their willingness to address modern slavery-related issues in a timely manner, should such an issue arise.
 ITN will refuse to partner with suppliers and other stakeholders that do not achieve or are unable to demonstrate progress towards the eradication of modern slavery within their organisations and/or supply chains.

 ITN Modern Slavery Policy

-Our Modern Slavery policy specifies the actions we are taking to minimise the risk of modern slavery and human trafficking occurring in our operations and supply chains.
+Our Modern Slavery policy specifies the actions we are taking to eliminate any risk of modern slavery and human trafficking occurring in our operations and supply chains.
 It applies to all ITN employees and freelancers.
 We also expect our suppliers to abide by this policy, as referenced in our standard conditions of contract.
 Our policy is that we will:

-· Aim to prevent and mitigate instances of modern slavery which are linked to our business operations and supply chain
+· Prevent and mitigate instances of modern slavery which are linked to our business operations and supply chain

 · Identify, understand, and promote awareness of modern slavery risks and issues pertinent to our field of operations

 · Robustly address any instances of modern slavery which we find that our business operations have contributed towards